rentzi/directedGraphRewiring/README.md

 ipython kernel install --name dgr    # create jupyter kernel for dgr
 ```

-## run
+## Run

+1. Create raw directed graphs data (can take up to 2 days)

+Open and run all cells of `1RunStoreDigraphs.ipynb`.
+After re-creating
+the raw data you can either:
+   1. execute the analyses and plot the figures (1)
+   2. or directly plot the figures from the pre-stored analyses results.

-Run analysis on raw data and create figure:
+1. Run analyses on raw data and create figures:

 ```bash
 python -m main --run figure2